cstrawberry/predictive-universe/docs/paper/related/contextual_bibliography.md

 * Lloyd, S. (2002).
 Computational capacity of the universe. *Physical Review Letters, 88*(23), 237901. *(Universe computation capacity)*
 * Lloyd, S. (2006). *Programming the Universe: A Quantum Computer Scientist Takes On the Cosmos*.
 New York, NY: Alfred A. Knopf. *(Universe as quantum computation)*
 * ’t Hooft, G. (2016). *The Cellular Automaton Interpretation of Quantum Mechanics*.
 Cham, Switzerland: Springer. *(QM from deterministic CA)*
+* Vopson, M. (2025).
+Is gravity evidence of a computational universe?.
+AIP Advances, 15(4), 045035.
+(Argues that gravitational phenomena may provide evidence for the universe being fundamentally computational in nature.)
 * Zuse, K. (1969). *Rechnender Raum*.
 Braunschweig, Germany: Friedrich Vieweg & Sohn. *(Universe as cellular automaton)*